samdouble/panels/README.md

 # Panels

-This is a small application to export a comic book in PDF format from an XML configuration and a set of images.
+Panels is a small application to export a comic book in PDF format from an XML configuration and a set of images.

-## Technologies & Languages

-- C# 11
-- .NET 8
-- iText 8
-- GitHub Actions
-- GitHub Releases
+## How to Use

+### Command-line arguments

+TODO

 ## Development